alex-shevchenko/jinn-docs/definitions/models.md

 ```

 As usual, Jinn will handle the rest automatically and will generate a pivot table and corresponding properties.
-This relation may also be defined on both entities, if needed:
+This relation may also be defined on both entities if needed:
 ```yaml
 User:
   properties: